saas billing

 Step 4: Apply Access Rules in the Product

 Use billing rules to control access inside the product.
-Gate features, limits, and trials are based on plan and usage.
+Gate features, limits, and trials are based on the subscription plan and usage.

 When enforcement happens in-product, customers see clear outcomes instead of surprises on invoices.
 This step protects the customer experience and aligns with customer expectations.